Crazy post card – images need context

 tropicana packaging

-In the end, the clients ARE responsible for making decisions, regardless of what famous consultant is providing the advice.
+The clients ARE responsible for making decisions, regardless of what famous consultant is providing the advice.
 That’s a big part of why I’m getting a taste of being the client…I know that I have the ultimate responsibility and accountability for decisions that get made, regardless of who might be whispering in my ear.

 The Graphics Experience